NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 Our World is like a XR/IR Unified Interface into all of these hApps (this is the Operating System part of it), it's a bit like the XR UI front-end to Holochain where you can view and launch any apps from inside it but they integrate much more deeper than that through the OASIS API/Profile/Avatar/Karma system where they all share the central avatar/profile and can all add/subtract the profiles/avatars karma.

-### Gain Karma When You Earn HoloFuel For Sharing Your Nodes Resources To Power Our World

-You can also gain karma for sharing your node's resources such as CPU, memory, bandwidth, etc

-<a name="open-karma-committee-community-concensors"></a>
-### Open Karma Committee/Community Concensors

-There will be a Open Karma Committer who will decide the algorithms for karma allocation through concensors with the community.
-The community can vote for any proposals the committee publish and only ones which receive enough votes will be made "OASIS Law".
-The community can also vote in representatives to sit on the committee so it is as open and democratic as possible.

-**We wish to empower the community to feel into their own hearts for what is right for them.
-We want them to own the system. **

 <a name="satellite-apps-games-websites--consumers-"></a>
 ### Satellite Apps/Games/Websites (Consumers)